MK07/Torn-Disposal-Overlay/README.md

 ## Features

 - Only shows on disposal page
-- Non-intrusive overlay positioning
+- overlay positioning to the sides
-- Automatic show/hide on page navigation
-- Cached image for fast loading
+- Cached image on first load for faster subsequent loading

 ## Support